Pontiac, Michigan: Emergency financial manager

 In July 2012, Mayor Leon Jukowski and Emergency Financial Manager Louis Schimmel announced plans to demolish the Phoenix Center.
 Its vacancy rates were high, and the city did not want to continue the high maintenance costs.
 New thinking about downtown was to re-emphasize the street grid; the city wanted to reconnect Saginaw Street to the downtown area.
 Owners of the connecting Ottawa Towers filed an injunction, claiming the demolition would devalue their property and result in lost parking.
 In December 2012, a judge granted an injunction for the Ottawa Towers on an "expedited calendar", which prevented the demolition of the Phoenix Center for the time being.

 In 2010, city leaders and business owners had launched "The Rise of The Phoenix" initiative.
 This plan was intended to attract businesses interested in downtown retail space.
 The applicants selected would be given free rent in exchange for multi-year leases (two years or more) as well as one year of free parking in city lots.
 Some 52 new businesses were recruited to locate in downtown Pontiac, bringing new life to the city.
 Plans for the development of mixed-use and loft flats in downtown were announced in September 2011 by the Michigan Economic Growth Authority (MEGA).
 MEGA estimates the development could generate $20.4 million in new investment and create up to 107 permanent full-time jobs in downtown.
 The development was to be supported by a state tax break.

 On January 26, 2012, West Construction Services began the renovation and restoration of the former Sears building for the Lafayette Place Lofts, the largest construction investment in Downtown Pontiac in approximately 30 years.
-The 80000 sqft project is a Leadership in Energy and Environmental Design (LEED) certified residential and commercial mixed-use development: it will have 46 new urban rental lofts, a fresh food grocery store and café, and an Anytime Fitness center.
+The 80000 sqft project is a Leadership in Energy and Environmental Design (LEED) certified residential and commercial mixed-use development: it will have 46 new urban rental lofts, a fresh food grocery store and café, and a fitness center.
 Construction was completed during 2012, and the lofts and market opened in December of that year.
 10 West Lofts, another development in the area, will bring more residents to downtown Pontiac.